The KPZ equation and the directed landscape: Proof of Theorem

-The convergence of the scaled KPZ line ensemble to the Airy line ensemble is a consequence of a series of works \cite{QS,V,DM,Wu21tightness}. \begin{theorem} The scaled KPZ line ensemble $\mathfrak{X}^T(x)$ converges in distribution to the Airy line ensemble $\mathcal{A}(x)$ when $T$ goes to infinity.
-Here $\mathfrak{X}^T$ and $\mathcal{A}$ are considered as $C(\mathbb{N}\times\mathbb{R},\mathbb{R})$-valued random variables. \end{theorem} Next, we record the tightness of the scaled KPZ sheet. \begin{proposition} When $T$ goes to infinity, the scaled KPZ sheet $\mathfrak{H}^T(x,y)$ is tight in $C(\mathbb{R}^2,\mathbb{R})$. \end{proposition} \begin{proof}
+The convergence of the scaled KPZ line ensemble to the parabolic Airy line ensemble is a consequence of a series of works \cite{QS,V,DM,Wu21tightness,aggarwal2023}. \begin{proposition}[\cite{QS,V,DM,Wu21tightness,aggarwal2023}] The scaled KPZ line ensemble $\mathfrak{X}^T $ converges in distribution to the parabolic Airy line ensemble $\mathcal{A}$ when $T$ goes to infinity.
+Here $\mathfrak{X}^T$ and $\mathcal{A}$ are considered as $C(\mathbb{N}\times\mathbb{R},\mathbb{R})$-valued random variables. \end{proposition}